jungsohn/geoBTS/docs/source/index.rst

    :width: 150px

 =========================================================
-📘 Web Application Library for Geotechnical Engineers
+📘 Web App Library for Geotechnical Engineers
 =========================================================

 **"Best Practices in Texas" developed by Dr. Sohn**

 Welcome to **geoBTS**, an open-source platform offering practical tools and documentation
 for geotechnical engineers, researchers, and students.
 This site provides access to web-based applications for geotechnical design and analysis.

 ----